 - (1) There shall be fair and equal opportunity for the designated airlines of both Contracting Parties to compete in operating the agreed services on the specified routes. - (2) Each Contracting Party shall allow each designated airline to determine the frequency and capacity of the international air transport it offers in accordance with the agreed services on the specified routes.
-Consistent with this right, neither Contracting Party shall unilaterally limit the volume of traffic, frequency or regularity of service, or the aircraft type or types operated by the designated airlines
+Consistent with this right, neither Contracting Party shall unilaterally limit the volume of traffic, frequency or regularity of service, or the aircraft type or types operated by the designated airlines of the other Contracting Party, except as may be required for customs, technical, operational, or environmental reasons under uniform conditions consistent with Article 15 of the Chicago Convention. - (3) Neither Contracting Party shall impose on the other Contracting Party's designated airlines any requirement with respect to capacity, frequency or traffic that would be inconsistent with the purposes of this Agreement. - (4) Neither Contracting Party shall require the filing of schedules or operational plans by the designated airlines of the other Contracting Party for approval, except as may be required on a non-discriminatory basis to enforce the uniform conditions foreseen by paragraph (2) of this Article. - (5) Neither Contracting Party shall allow its designated airlines, either in conjunction with any other airline or airlines or separately, to abuse market power in a way which has or is likely or intended to have the effect of severely weakening a competitor or excluding a competitor from a route.

-- of the other Contracting Party, except as may be required for customs, technical, operational, or environmental reasons under uniform conditions consistent with Article 15 of the Chicago Convention. - (3) Neither Contracting Party shall impose on the other Contracting Party's designated airlines any requirement with respect to capacity, frequency or traffic that would be inconsistent with the purposes of this Agreement. - (4) Neither Contracting Party shall require the filing of schedules or operational plans by the designated airlines of the other Contracting Party for approval, except as may be required on a non-discriminatory basis to enforce the uniform conditions foreseen by paragraph (2) of this Article. - (5) Neither Contracting Party shall allow its designated airlines, either in conjunction with any other airline or airlines or separately, to abuse market power in a way which has or is likely or intended to have the effect of severely weakening a competitor or excluding a competitor from a route. - (6) Neither Contracting Party shall provide or permit State subsidy or support for or to its designated airlines in such a way that would adversely affect the fair and equal opportunity of the airlines of the other Contracting Party to compete in providing international air services. - (7) For the purposes of paragraph 6 of this Article, State subsidy or support means the provision of support on a discriminatory basis to a designated airline, directly or indirectly, by the State or by a public or private body designated or controlled by the State.
-Without limitation, it may include the setting-off of operational losses; the provision of capital, non-refundable grants or loans on privileged terms; the granting of financial advantages by forgoing profits or the recovery of sums due; the forgoing of a normal return on public funds used; tax exemptions; compensation for financial burdens imposed by the public authorities; or discriminatory access to airport facilities, fuel or other reasonable facilities necessary for the normal operation of air services. - (8) Where a Contracting Party provides State subsidy or support to a designated airline in respect of services operated under this Agreement, it shall require that airline to identify the subsidy or support clearly and separately in its accounts. - (9) If one Contracting Party believes that its designated airlines are being subjected to discrimination or unfair practices, or that a subsidy or support being considered or provided by the other Contracting Party for or to the airlines of that other Contracting Party would adversely affect or is adversely affecting the fair and equal opportunity of the airlines of the first Contracting Party to compete in providing international air services, it may request consultations and notify the other Contracting Party of the reasons for its dissatisfaction.
+(6) If one Contracting Party believes that its designated airlines are being subjected to discrimination or unfair practices by the other Contracting Party, or that the provisions of this article are not being met by the other Contracting Party, it may request consultations and notify the other Contracting Party of the reasons for its dissatisfaction.
 These consultations shall be held not later than 30 days after receipt of the request, unless otherwise agreed by both Contracting Parties.